 Whereas Machine Learning has been known to computer scientists for over three decades, general interest in the concept has only begun to emerge in the past couple of years.
 Today, it is being used more and more for tasks with extremely large volumes of data (“Big Data”), such as financial trading, airport security, medical diagnoses, and fraud detection.
 The copious volumes of (streamed) data has spurred the development of increasingly sophisticated algorithms aimed at achieving Deep Learning – i.e., use of Machine Learning algorithms that employ deeply layered neural networks as ‘the (virtual) brains’ behind the approach.

 This combination of Deep Learning and Big Data introduces computational demands that well exceed the processing potential of even the best multicore central processing units (CPUs).
 Thus, General Purpose Graphics Processing Units (GPGPUs) have emerged as the de facto standard for Deep Learning.
 GPUs are well suited to the execution of algorithms for Deep Learning involving Big Data because they deliver results with compelling performance and energy-efficiency metrics.
+Applying these learning processes to Big Data can be hard for businesses to do by themselves, there are professional machine learning consulting services that offer their services to various companies that wish to deploy machine learning processes to areas of their business with efficiency and accuracy.
 Their rise in popularity has been fueled by a thriving Deep Learning ecosystem, which has created enablements and enhancements for popular frameworks such as TensorFlow.

 Whether they are making use of GPUs or not, most organizations are not as advanced as Amazon, Apple, Google or Facebook in terms of employing Deep Learning and Big Data in their production workflows.
 In contrast to these innovators, early adopters are focused on validating a single application (or even an aspect of an application) as they seek to embrace Machine Learning.